 And the area of web analytics often pays well.
-The median salary is more than $64,000.2
+PayScale says the median salary is more than $64,000.

 3. Social Media Marketing

 When done as part of a good strategy, social media marketing can yield impressive results.
 Consequently, social media specialists often enjoy decent incomes.
-Median annual pay is over $43,000.2
+Median annual pay is over $43,000, according to PayScale.

 4. Email Marketing

 A lot of organizations have discovered that email provides the best digital marketing platform.
 So they leverage their online content to attract subscribers who opt in to receiving emailed newsletters or exclusive offers.
 Some marketing studies have even found that email marketing can be more effective than social media in getting people to visit your website and make a purchase.